Pelochus/pelochus-homelab/README.md

 - Better network organisation (using 10.0.0.0/16 address space)
 - Use of Docker containers and Docker Compose instead of bare-metal installing
 - Added NGINX reverse proxy + using PiHole for organising IPs into local domain names
+- Changed to Wireguard Easy
-- Changing from Bash to Ansible
+- Changed from Bash to Ansible
 - Completed backups section

 ## More info